A safe place for everyone

 Mazda’s future safety technology: Co-Pilot Concept

 Mazda is developing the Mazda Co-Pilot Concept, which is a human-centric autonomous driving system.
 The system continuously monitors the driver’s physical condition and, if it detects any sudden change, will switch the car to autonomous driving.
 This brings the car to a safe place and stops it, and then places an emergency call.
 While many manufacturers are heading towards a fully autonomous future, there are no plans for the Co-Pilot Concept to totally automate the driving experience.
-Rather it will allow you to enjoy the drive but maintain peace of mind that the car will step in should an emergency arise.
+Rather it will allow you to enjoy the drive but maintain peace of mind should an emergency arise.
 Mazda plans to start introducing the Mazda Co-Pilot 1.0 into its vehicles from 2022*.

-Innovative safety from around the world
+Innovative safety technology around the world

 Hövding’s airbag for cyclists